Spastik

 "Spastik" is an instrumental track by British-Canadian electronic musician and DJ Richie Hawtin, under his alias Plastikman.
-It was released on 4 october 1993 in Canada.
-It is his most well-known production and considered a classic in techno.
-It is the first single from his Recycled Plastik EP.
+It was released on 4 october 1993 in Canada and is his most well-known production and considered a classic in techno.
+It is also the first single from his Recycled Plastik EP.

 Background

 "Spastik" is based on a nine-minute whirlwind of Roland TR-808 percussion.
 Hawtin often made it a centerpiece of his live performances.